avocado136/avocado136.github.io/_portfolio/flow_matching_tortoisetts.md

     </tbody>
 </table>

-<p><b> Example 2: Text: </b><em class="text">ome design philosophies say you shouldn’t envision a specific product from the start.
+<p><b> Example 2: Text: </b><em class="text">Some design philosophies say you shouldn’t envision a specific product from the start.
 Instead, they recommend starting with a problem to be solved and then carefully studying the market before you devise a concrete solution.</em></p>
 <p><span class="text">Prompt</span></p>
 <td><audio controls preload="none" class="id"><source src="/assets/audios/2.wav"></audio></td>
 <table>